Specifying data types

 }

-This results in a new paragraph in the installation prompt (see Figure 1).
-The data permissions are also listed in about:addons
+This adds the "required" data collection paragraph to the installation prompt.
+The data permissions are also listed in about:addons like this:

 Optional data